FlowiseAI/FlowiseDocs/integrations/langchain/chat-models/chatollama.md

 ### Additional

-If you are running both Flowise and Ollama on docker.
+If you are running both Flowise and Ollama on Docker.
 You'll have to change the Base URL for ChatOllama.

 For Windows and MacOS Operating Systems specify [http://host.docker.internal:8000](http://host.docker.internal:8000/).
-For Linux based systems the default docker gateway should be used since host.docker.internal is not available: [http://172.17.0.1:8000](http://172.17.0.1:8000/)
+For Linux based systems the default Docker gateway should be used since host.docker.internal is not available: [http://172.17.0.1:8000](http://172.17.0.1:8000/)

 <figure><img src="../../../.gitbook/assets/image (142).png" alt="" width="292"><figcaption></figcaption></figure>